 Furthermore, the entire seat can slide forward and backwards because it’s on rails.
 This means that drivers of all heights can find a comfortable setup.
 The Big Ruckus also has a really cool storage canister on the right side near the back.
 This handy ‘toolbox’ is a rugged styled plastic cylinder that resembles a black military canister.
 I love how well this storage area fits the overall design of the PS250.
 This area is great for storage a few tools or your lunch.
 Other clever touches including a parking brake, handy access to the front of the engine area and a trip odometer.
 Another nice perk is that the Big Ruckus has both a centerstand and kickstand as standard equipment.

 On the downside, there isn’t any enclosed storage besides the toolbox.
 Accordingly, you won’t be able to stuff your helmet in this scooter.
 The open concept design of this scooter suits creative individuals who will be able to bungee nearly anything down in the large space behind the seat.

 So what is there not to like?
 Besides the 30-40mph acceleration deadspot, extended high speed riding can be somewhat tedious without an aftermarket windscreen as the Big Ruckus offers virtually no wind protection in its stock form.
 There's also the styling which always seem to polarize people into a strong opinion one way or the other.

-OWNER REVIEWS - Browse the Honda Big Ruckus Owner Reviews
+OWNER REVIEWS (11) - Browse Big Ruckus Owner Reviews REVIEW - Add Your Review

 * Nifty seat